They move very quickly

 What to doRomance scam guidance

-If someone you met online is asking for money, secrecy, gift cards, crypto or bank transfers, pause before replying.
+Romance scams often start with trust, attention and emotional pressure.
+If someone you met online asks for money, secrecy, gift cards, crypto or urgent help, pause before replying.

 Romance scams usually rely on fast trust, emotional pressure and isolation from people who might help you check.